Remuneration Rules

 Shared responsibility

-Field/speciality or post
+Field/speciality or position

 Shared responsibility